WHAT MAKES A "WORLD CLASS REGULATOR"?

 The OECD Network of Economic Regulators (NER) promotes dialogue between over 70 regulators from across the world that operate in different sectors like communications, energy, transport and water.
 NER members share their experiences, challenges, and innovative solutions, and together define what makes a “world class regulator” that is equipped to face the future.
 The Secretariat supports the NER via the development of guidance, analytical work and thematic or institutional reviews, under the guidance of the NER Bureau.

 You can consult the full list of NER participants here.

-To attend a meeting of the NER or find out about becoming a member please contact Faisal Naru.
+For further information, to attend a meeting or find out about becoming a member of the NER, please contact Anna Pietikainen.

 SEE ALL NER PUBLICATIONS

 |MORE WORK ON:|